segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/quickstart.md

 ## Step 3: Identify Users

 > note ""
-> **Good to know**: For any of the different methods described in this quickstart, you can replace the properties in the code samples with variables that represent the data collected.
+> **Good to know**: For any of the different methods described in this quickstart, you can replace the properties and traits in the code samples with variables that represent the data collected.

 The `identify` method is how you tell Segment who the current user is.
 It includes a unique User ID, and any optional traits you know about them.
 You can read more about it in the [identify method reference](/docs/connections/sources/catalog/libraries/website/javascript#identify).